 First a little history of the Corvette factories.
 The first 1953 Corvettes were built by hand in Flint, MI.
 There were 300 1953s produced.
 You will remember that General Motors unveiled the Corvette as a “dream car” in the Motorama show.
 The Motorama was held at the New York’s Waldorf Astoria hotel.

 The next year, they moved the production from Flint to St. Louis where it remained for 28 years.
+You can watch a video on the history of Corvette manufacturing in St. Louis, Missouri, and the move to Bowling Green, Kentucky on this link.

 The last Corvette rolled off the St. Louis assembly line on July 31, 1981.
 On August 1st, 1981 the line stopped.
 The factory built its last Corvette and closed its doors forever.